Origin of power laws and their spatial fractal structure for city-size distributions: Simulations

 In simulations, we consider a hypothetical geography in which $1\rm{,}024$ locations are equidistantly placed along the circumference.
-For a given assignment of parameter values, there are numerous spatial equilibria, and their mathematical characterizations are impossible.
+For a given assignment of parameter values, there are numerous equilibria and their mathematical characterizations are impossible.
 We conduct a Monte Carlo experiment that samples $1\rm{,}000$ equilibrium spatial distributions for each given number of industries ($I = 4,16,64,256$).

-The key parameters are $\{\sigma_i\}_{i\in\bm I}$, representing industrial diversity in scale economies, the source of city-size diversity in the model.
-The city-size power law can emerge when the recursive structure, or the CPP (Fig.~\ref{fig:CPT}), is formed down to a sufficiently deep hierarchy \cite{Hsu-2012}.
+The key parameters are $\{\sigma_i\}_{i\in\bm I}$ that represent industrial diversity in scale economies, the source of the model's city-size diversity.
+The city-size power law can emerge when the recursive structure, or the CPH (Fig.~\ref{fig:CPT}), is formed down to a sufficiently deep hierarchy \cite{Hsu-2012}.
 For this, $\{\sigma_i\}$ must take sufficiently diverse values.
 Although we do not know theoretically plausible distributions for $\{\sigma_i\}$, empirical estimates are available.
-We use the set $\bm{\Sigma}$ of substitution elasticity estimates for 13,930 imported products of the US \cite{Broda-Weinstein-2006}, which have a considerably wide range ($1.03\le \sigma_i \le 4\text{,}303$, Fig.~\ref{fig:markups}).
-These are the \emph{only} available large distributional data that can be considered to proxy the real-world diversity in scale economies, which motivated our formulation.
-To obtain each sample, we draw $\{\sigma_i\}_{i\in\bm I}$ randomly from $\bm{\Sigma}$ and then find a locally stable equilibrium from a random initial state.
+We use the set $\bm {\Sigma}$ of substitution elasticity estimates for 13,930 products imported into the US \cite{Broda-Weinstein-2006}, which have a considerably wide range ($1.03\leq \sigma_i \leq 4\mathrm{,}303$).
+Fig.~\ref{fig:sm}A shows the distribution of the price markup ratio to the marginal cost, $\sigma_i/(\sigma_i-1)$, a measure of industries' scale economies (see also Sec.\,\ref{app:markup} and Fig.\,\ref{fig:markups} in SI).
+These are the only readily available large distributional data that can be considered to proxy the real-world diversity in scale economies, which motivated our formulation.
+To obtain each equilibrium sample, we draw $\{\sigma_i\}_{i\in\bm I}$ randomly from $\bm {\Sigma}$ and then find a locally stable equilibrium from a random initial state.

-The city-size power law, together with the CPP and HP, emerges as generic properties of spatial equilibria for almost all $1\text{,}000$ sample equilibria when $I$ is large ($I = 256$), that is, under sufficient diversity in firms' scale economy.
-As a demonstration, we show the CPL, CPP, and HP for the first sample of the equilibrium under $I = 256$.
+The CPL and CPH emerge as generic properties of spatial equilibria for almost all 1,000 sample equilibria when $I$ is large, that is, under sufficient diversity in firms' scale economy.
+As a demonstration, we focus on the first equilibrium sample under $I = 256$.
+Fig.~\ref{fig:sm}B displays the spatial distribution of cities, and the second and third layers of the 2-partition for the equilibrium.
+The CPL of the city-size distributions in the hypothetical economy (Fig.~\ref{fig:sm}C) is as clear as that in the US (Fig.~\ref{fig:us}D).
+The results on the CPH shown in Fig.~\ref{fig:sm}D and E correspond to Fig.~\ref{fig:us}E and F for the US case, respectively.
+The SGP is significant for all $r\in [4,373]$ (Fig.\,\ref{fig:sm}D).